 - Experience in sampling, sorting and identification of benthic macroinvertebrates.

 - Must be able to identify benthic invertebrates to at least the OBBN 27-group level, to family level is preferred.

 - Ontario Stream Assessment Protocol (OSAP), Ontario Benthos Biomonitoring Network (OBBN) and Society for Freshwater Science (SFS) Taxonomic Certifications are considered assets.

-- Experience in data collection in any of the following areas is considered an asset: stream flow, water quality, electrofishing and fish identification, fluvial geomorphology, tree health, salamanders and frogs.
+- Experience in data collection in any of the following areas is considered an asset: water quality, electrofishing and fish identification, fluvial geomorphology, tree health and frogs.

 - Experience with Microsoft Office Suite Software (Word, Excel, Access).

 Summary of Major TasksPerform the following tasks under limited direction.

 - Sample, sort and identify benthic macroinvertebrates from monitoring sites within the Credit River Watershed.